 Day 8: Rifugio Bruto Carestiato to Forno di Zoldo

 Continuing on the Alta Via 1, we first arrive at Passo Duran and cross the mountain road.
 The route from this point on is remote and rugged.
 The trail leads south of the rocky Tamer Grande and Castello di Moschesin.
-Rounding the corner at the pass at Moschesin you are treated with views of Mont Talvena, Cima de Zita, the deep, narrow valleys of the La Clusa to the south and Monte Pelmo (again) and the Val Prampert to the north.
-This rocky, rough and quiet path leads to the farm at Malga Pramper where we will be met by our van late in the afternoon for transfer to nearby Forno di Zoldo.
+Rounding the corner at the pass at Moschesin, you are treated with views of Mont Talvena, Cima de Zita, the deep, narrow valleys of the La Clusa to the south, and Monte Pelmo (again) and the Val Prampert to the north.
+This rocky, rough and quiet path leads to the farm at Malga Pramper, where we will be met by our van late in the afternoon for transfer to nearby Forno di Zoldo.
 This is a great way to end our hike.
-We spend the night in a family run hotel in the pretty village of Forno di Zoldo.
+We spend the night in a family-run hotel in the pretty village of Forno di Zoldo.
 Farewell dinner a nearby restaurant.
 Our extra luggage from Cortina will be at the hotel when we arrive.

 Day 9: Depart Forno di Zoldo

 The trip will end with a group transfer from the hotel to the Venice Airport.
 The departure time is about 7:00 am.
 Travel time is about 1 1/2 – 2 hours; expected arrival at the airport is about 8:30 – 9:00 am.
 Note: We have purposely set the departure time early to accommodate morning flight departures from Venice.
-If you would like to depart later we can arrange for a later taxi at an additional cost.
+If you would like to depart later in the day, we can arrange for a taxi at an additional cost.